 You may have been wondering how, and if, you can remove those pesky, and sometimes painful, varicose veins.
-For some individuals, it is a cosmetic reason for wanting these veins removed, while for some there are painful side effects.
+For some individuals, it is a cosmetic reason for wanting these veins removed, while for some, there are painful side effects.
 Indeed, there is a procedure to remove these forms of veins.

 What is a Varicose Vein?

 The team at Mayo Clinic describes a varicose vein as an engorged vein closer to the surface of the skin that may have an enlarged appearance.
-These veins can range in color from the color of your skin to a dark purple.
-Varicose veins typically exist on the lower part of the body, mainly legs.
+These veins can range from the color of your skin to a dark purple.
+Varicose veins typically exist on the lower part of the body, mainly the legs.

 Why and How Does a Varicose Vein Develop?